BLM Grassroots Santa Clarita Valley

 GLOBALISM

-We see ourselves as part of the global Black family, and we are aware of the different ways we are impacted or privileged as Black people who live in different parts of the world.
+We see ourselves as part of the global Black family, aware of the different ways we are impacted or privileged as Black people living in various parts of the world.
+We recognize our role in the broader Black freedom movement and align with an abolitionist agenda that seeks to empower our communities and uplift community power.

 DIVERSITY